 It is important that safe work procedures are in place when carrying out asbestos work or asbestos-related work to prevent fibres becoming airborne.

-A notification must be submitted to Workplace Health and Safety Queensland before certain asbestos and demolition work takes place.
+A notification must be submitted to Workplace Health and Safety Queensland before certain asbestos work takes place.

 Requirements for asbestos removal, demolition and refurbishment.